 Plan your daily tasks ahead and work your plan.
 Make a routine practice to start your day with a plan so that you can accomplish more tasks when you have the most energy.
 Handle one major task per day.
 Do not force yourself to accomplish too many tasks that will put unnecessary stress on your joints.

-Avoid tasks that require you to hold or grip things such as handling plates, cups, removing thrash, lifting cartons or mopping the floor.
+Get relief from arthritis, Avoid tasks that require you to hold or grip things such as handling plates, cups, removing thrash, lifting cartons, or mopping the floor.
 These activities will put a lot of pressure on your fingers.
 Grasping things with your arm like a football player would be a better way of doing things.

 Avoid using heavy items such as cooking utensils, cleaning tools, and other appliances.
 You are putting less strain on your fingers if you use automatic appliances that are easier to operate.
 When comes to lifting boxes, always follow the right technique.